Coaches in the Dark: What Can Athletic Staff Do in Eating Disorder Situations?

 This is part of a Q&A series with leading expert in eating disorders and sports, Paula Quatromoni.
 For more Q&As click here.

-A coach of an adult, co-ed triathlon team sent out a training guide offering athletes advice on “top 5 ways to become a faster cyclist.”
+A coach of an adult, co-ed sports team sent out a training guide offering athletes advice on “top 5 ways to become a faster cyclist.”
 One of the “lessons”:

 Lesson B: Dropping a few pounds